wmluke/grunt-inline-angular-templates/README.md

 Type: `String`
 Default value: Grunt working folder

-ID of the <script> tag will be relative to this folder
+ID of the `<script>` tag will be relative to this folder

 #### options.prefix
 Type: `String`
-Default value: `''`
+Default value: Empty string

 Prefix path to the ID